Particular/docs.particular.net/servicecontrol/logging.md

 #### Version 1.10 and above

-The current ServiceControl log file is named `logfile.<data>.txt` The current RavenDB embedded log file is named `Ravenlog.<date>.txt`.
+The current ServiceControl log file is named `logfile.<data>.txt` The current RavenDB embedded log file is named `ravenlog.<date>.txt`.

+The date is written in the `yyyy-MM-dd` format.
-If the log is rolled based on size the rolled log name will contain a sequence number after the date.
+When the log is rolled based on size the file name will contain a sequence number after the date. e.g `logfile.2016-01-16-1.txt`
 The sequence number starts at 0.
 Lower numbers indicate more recent log files.
 ServiceControl will retain 14 logs files, older logs are deleted automatically.

 NOTE: The change in log naming will result in logs produced prior to Version 1.10 being ignored by the log cleanup process.
 These old logs can safely be removed manually.